 Both have a selection of models for every budget, from entry-level devices that focus on navigation and offer few premium features right up to pricey models with built-in wi-fi for easy map updates, hands-free calling via Bluetooth and the ability to handle smartphone notifications.
-To find out which features to look for, head to our how to buy the best sat nav guide.
+To find out which features to look for, head to our guide.

 We’ve found plenty of sat navs from Garmin and TomTom that do a great job of navigation, so it’s difficult to recommend one over the other.
 Some Which? members have told us they have a preference for one system due to the style of the interface and mapping, though.
 If you’re thinking of buying a new device for your next journey and you’re not sure which system is right for you, we’d recommend trying both in a store to see which you prefer.